mrowe/mikerowecode.com/_posts/2007-10-30-pyblosxom-entrycache-patch.md

+---
+layout: post
-Patch for pyblosxom entrycache plugin to make cache location configurable
+title: Patch for pyblosxom entrycache plugin to make cache location configurable
+---

 The [entrycache][1] plugin for [pyblosxom][2] is really cool.
 I only wish I could configure the location of the file it uses to store its